Host a Workshop

 Would you like to host a workshop in your community making princess and pirate wigs for little cancer fighters?
 Here’s how you can!

-3. If your 2 wigs meet our quality standards listed on our final wig checklist, we will then be able to send you 6 wig kits of a similar style to the wigs you created, so you can then teach up to 3 friends how to make the wigs!
+3. If your 2 wigs meet our quality standards listed on our final wig checklist (they must be PERFECT), we will then be able to send you 6 wig kits of a similar style to the wigs you created, so you can then teach up to 3 friends how to make the wigs!

 4. Our wig kits include: approved crocheted beanie with elastic, bedazzled and crocheted accessories (tiara, flowers, starfish, snowflakes, etc), Magic Yarn greeting card with decorated envelope, Magic Yarn information card for parents, bag for packaging the wig, choking hazard warning tag.
 You will need to supply all other materials for the workshop (see supply list below).